TasCL/CircularDDM/README.md

 ## Getting Started

-The following examples are extracted from CircularDDM help pages
+The following examples are from CircularDDM help pages

 ```
 require(CircularDDM)